fusion94/fusion94.org-v2/_drafts/conservation-and-hunting.md

 So how can we as sportsmen increase that number?
 Well for one, if the excise tax provided by the Pittman-Robertson act was increased to 15% then that would raise the total amount to $1.5 billion annually.
 Seems pretty straight forward.

-Some experts think it’s time to expand P-R taxes to more hunting- and shooting-related products.
+Some experts think it’s time to expand P-R taxes to more hunting and shooting-related products.

 Whit Fosburgh, president and CEO of the [Teddy Roosevelt Conservation Partnership](http://www.trcp.org/), thinks hunters should lobby to get items such as treestands, reloading equipment, powder, and primers included in P-R to increase the revenues that give them leverage in influencing conservation policy.